 What does this mean?
 It means that I have to set aside all the pride I have left and come to final realization that we cannot do it alone.
 I cannot do what it takes by myself and still be a mom and a wife.
 It’s amazing how many times I have circled back to this.
 I let go, I take it back then I have to let it go again.
 This has led to our decision for Ryan to go to a Medical Hospital in Tijuana, Mexico.
 We have conferenced with one of their doctors and have counseled with many others in the medical community here in the US.
 Ryan and I will travel together to Mexico next week, Monday, November 2nd.
 He will undergo an array of tests, review all of his medical history and start a complex of therapies.
 I will stay for 1 week to learn all about the therapies and will undergo training on the Gerson protocol so that when Ryan returns 4 weeks later we can continue diet and nutrition.
 After the 4 weeks, he will be on a modified treatment plan with what we have access to locally in Tulsa, OK.

 What this also means is that I have to set aside even more PRIDE and ask for help.
 The treatment (including travel) will cost our family about $35,000.
 That doesn’t even include the treatment costs post-Mexico nor the loss of income and additional expenses.
 I usually let Ryan do the asking, but I have been humbled so much these past 6 weeks and thru it have been shown the infinite love and goodness of people.
-If your heart is led and you desire to help us financially at this time, we have two primary ways to receive assistance.
+If your heart is led and you desire to help us financially at this time, we have several ways to receive assistance.

 - Go Fund Me account at https://www.gofundme.com/LuelfStrong